A Lightweight Plug-in Module for Introducing Post-Quantum Cryptography in Higher Education: An Experience Report: Results

-Last but not least, in terms of clarity of the material, 100\% of undergraduate HL students either `strongly agreed' or `agreed' that the material is clear, compared to 72.73\% of undergraduate FLL students (\cref{fig:ClaritySatisfaction_Under}).
-Notably, 27.27\% of FLL students `strongly disagreed' with the clarity of the material.
-Similarly, in our graduate group, 92.31\% of FLL and HL students either `strongly agreed' or `agreed' that the material is clear.
-Notably, 7.69\% of both groups rated their satisfaction as `neutral.'

-We also perform a chi-square test of independence to determine whether there is a significant association between the type of lecture (FLL versus HL) and the feedback received for the five multiple-choice questions.
-Table~\ref{tab:student_feedback} presents the obtained $p$-values of the chi-square test.
-Based on the 0.05 threshold of $p$-value, our analysis indicates that there is no significant association between the type of lecture and the students' learning experiences for either graduate or undergraduate courses.
-This suggests that the format of the lecture (FLL or HL) did not significantly influence the students' feedback on the investigated aspects.

-\textbf{Open-Ended Questions}.
-For the three open-ended questions (see Table~\ref{tab:feedback}), We conduct a manual inspection of the students’ responses on what they like or dislike about our lectures and their overall comments or suggestions to the lecture.
+For the three open-ended questions (see Table~\ref{tab:feedback}), we conduct a thematic analysis of the students’ responses on what they like or dislike about our lectures and their overall comments or suggestions for improving the lecture.

 For the question ``What do you like about the lecture?'', students' comments highlight two topics in general---1) the lecture presentation/structure and 2) the active learning activities.
 We observe 72.73\% of undergraduate FLL students indicate that they like the way the lecture is presented, compared to 91.67\% of undergraduate HL students, demonstrating a noticeable increase in satisfaction with the HL format.
 A similar trend is observed at the graduate level, where 38.46\% of FLL students express satisfaction with the presentation, compared to 53.85\% of HL students.
 Although satisfaction rates are generally lower among graduate students, HL participants consistently reported higher satisfaction than FLL students at both academic levels.